 On Monday I received my first assignment: “write a blog/press release that talks about Apple’s NFC friendly iOS 11, and the two awesome new hires the company made as a result.”
 Then he asked how much I’d charge.

-The minute I got home I checked my email to see if the tech guy had agreed to my approach, and was hit with a seething message about my obnoxious rates and how he had no intention of working with me.
+The minute I got home I checked my email to see if the tech guy had agreed to my terms and was hit with a seething message about my obnoxious rates and how he had no intention of working with me.
 Ever.

 Iced.
 Not a single word.